Nutrition

 Ask yourself:

-How could I make this more enjoyable?
+How can I make this more enjoyable?

 Another way to ask the same question is: